Tommy-2000/dreamTravel/README.md

 ## Important Note Regarding The Amadeus Self-Service API

 Amadeus for Developers self-service portal will be decommissioned on July 17th, 2026.
 Enterprise APIs remain available via the Enterprise portal.
-Therefore, other travel API's are being tested and implemented into the back-end side of this project with Sabre, Travelport NDC and TripAdvisor as popular and capable options.
+Therefore, other travel API's are being tested and implemented into the back-end side of this project with Sabre, Travelport NDC and TripAdvisor as popular and capable options managed through a API gateway using Azure API management.

 A TypeScript-based fork of the Amadeus Node SDK was used to perform CRUD-based calls through an Azure Function for Amadeus before being sent to the Flutter client following a BFF (Back-end For Front-end) design pattern.
 See [amadeus-ts by darseen](https://github.com/darseen/amadeus-ts).